AP FACT CHECK: Democratic debate rhetoric under scrutiny

 Qualified immunity is a legal protection shielding public servants from legal actions for performing their jobs.

-KAMALA HARRIS, senator from California: “Right now in America, we have seniors who every day - millions of seniors - are going into the Medicare system.”
+HARRIS: “Right now in America, we have seniors who every day - millions of seniors - are going into the Medicare system.”

 THE FACTS: It’s more like 10,000 people a day who turn 65 and become eligible for Medicare, which offers coverage for hospitalization, doctor visits, prescription drugs and other services.